-Fiction (print): I highly recommend the "Elemental Logic" series by Laurie J. Marks, which is deeply steeped in elemental magic and folklore.
-The first three books of the series -- Fire Logic, Earth Logic, and Water Logic -- are now available in beautiful editions from Small Beer Press.
-(The fourth book, Air Logic, is forthcoming, but each book stands perfectly well on its own.)
+Fiction (print): I highly recommend the "Elemental Logic" quartet by Laurie J. Marks, which is deeply steeped in elemental magic and folklore: Fire Logic, Earth Logic, Water Logic, and Air Logic, available in beautiful editions from Small Beer Press.
+(The art is by Kathleen Jennings.)
 Marks is writing "imaginary world" fantasy better than just about anyone else these days, inviting comparisons with Ursula Le Guin, Elizabeth Lynn, and C.J.
 Cherryh for the depth and complexity of her work.

 Water and Fire, the first two books in the 'Tales of Elemental Spirits" series by the husband-and-wife team of Peter Dickinson & Robin McKinley, followed by Earth and Air (in a single volume) by Peter Dickinson, contain delicious short stories by two of the best writers in the fantasy field.
 A.S.
 Byatt's Elementals: Stories of Fire and Ice is also enchanting, although the link between the stories and the collection's title is more subtle.